Assassination of Ninoy Aquino: Trials and convictions

 In 1985, 25 military personnel (including several generals and colonels) and one civilian were charged for the murders of Benigno Aquino Jr. and Rolando Galman.
 President Marcos relieved Ver as AFP Chief and appointed his second cousin, General Fidel V. Ramos, as acting AFP Chief.
 The accused were tried by the Sandiganbayan (special court).
 After a brief trial, the Sandiganbayan acquitted all of the accused on December 2, 1985.
 Immediately after the decision, Marcos reinstated Ver.
 The 1985 Sandiganbayan ruling and the reinstatement of Ver were denounced as a mockery of justice.

 After Marcos was ousted in 1986, another investigation was set up by the new government.
 The Supreme Court ruled that the previous court proceedings were "a sham" ordered by the "authoritarian president" himself; the Supreme Court ordered a new Sandiganbayan trial.
 Sixteen defendants were found guilty and sentenced to life imprisonment by the Sandiganbayan in 1990 and ordered to pay damages to the families of Aquino and Galman.

 The sixteen were Brig.
 Gen. Luther Custodio, Capt.
 Romeo Bautista, 2nd Lt.
 Jesus Castro, Sergeants Claro L. Lat, Arnulfo de Mesa, Filomeno Miranda, Rolando de Guzman, Ernesto Mateo, Rodolfo Desolong, Ruben Aquino, and Arnulfo Artates, Constable Rogelio Moreno (the gunman), M/Sgt.
 Pablo Martinez (also the alleged gunman), C1C Mario Lazaga, A1C Cordova Estelo, and A1C Felizardo Taran.
 The Supreme Court affirmed the decision in 1991.

 Pablo Martinez, one of the convicted conspirators in the assassination, alleged that his co-conspirators told him that Danding Cojuangco ordered the assassination.
 Martinez also alleged that only he and Galman knew of the assassination, and that Galman was the actual shooter, a point not corroborated by other evidence in the case.
 The convicts filed an appeal to have their sentences reduced after 22 years, claiming that the assassination was ordered by Marcos's crony and business partner (and Corazon Aquino's estranged cousin) Danding Cojuangco.
 The Supreme Court ruled that it did not qualify as newly found evidence.
-Even though the supreme court didn't convict President Marcos, there are those that still believe that Marcos did, indeed, kill Ninoy Aquino.
+Even though the Supreme Court did not convict Ferdinand Marcos, there are those that still believe that he did, indeed, kill Ninoy Aquino.
 Through the years, some have been pardoned, others have died in detention, while others have had their terms commuted and then served out.
 In November 2007, Pablo Martinez was released from the New Bilibid Prison after President Gloria Macapagal Arroyo ordered his release on humanitarian grounds.
 In March 2009, the last remaining convicts were released from prison.